 - Then sew a few stitches in the center of flower—through all layers of petals.

 - If you still have a few unruly petals, sew a few stitches to hold them in place.

 - Pull thread through to the back of flower and tie the ends of the thread.
 Trim the thread ends.

 - Cut a leaf or two from green fabric and sew to the back of the flower.

 - Use a sewing machine to sew the corners of each petal.
 This will speed up the process of flower making, especially if you are making several of these!

 - Decorate the center of the flower with beads or mini pompoms.

-- Fold each circle into quarters, and cut an arc to round off the corners.
-This makes the flower look like it has ruffled petals.
+- To create a flower with full, ruffled petals, fold each circle into quarters, and cut an arc to round off the corners.
+Then fold each "clover-esque" piece in quarters and stitch the points together.

 Make It a Pin!

 - Lay flower on flat surface, backside facing up.